solid/data-interoperability-panel/resource-metadata/hypothesis.md

 A given resource MAY Link to metadata on a different server.

-Metadata resources on the same Solid server MUST follow the [LDPR interaction model](https://www.w3.org/TR/ldp/#ldpr-gen-linktypehdr).
+Metadata resources on the same Solid server MUST adhere to the same interaction model used by standard Solid resources.

 ## Reserved Metadata Types